ArthurLimoge/Spectral-Theory-Poster/README.md

 Its aim is to cover some basics about this specific Hilbert space and some operators that one can define on it.

 I did it as part of Ari Laptev's [Eigenvalues and eigenfunctions](http://wwwf.imperial.ac.uk/~alaptev/M1R19/talk.pdf) M1R project.

+The poster was made on LaTeX based on a [template by Blair J. Rossetti](https://fr.overleaf.com/latex/templates/emory-poster-template/skpfmpxjnqdh).